 Get the news you want from Penguin Random House

 About Tim O’Brien

-Tim O’Brien received the 1979 National Book Award in Fiction for Going After Cacciato.
+TIM O’BRIEN received the 1979 National Book Award in Fiction for Going After Cacciato.
 His novel The Things They Carried won France’s prestigious Prix de Meilleur Livre Etranger and the Chicago Tribune Heartland Prize.
-His two most recent novels, In… More about Tim O’Brien
+His two most recent novels, In the Lake of the Woods and Tomcat in Love, were… More about Tim O’Brien

 Published by Knopf Mar 13, 2013| 320 Pages| ISBN 9780307829689